 FAQs

-What is the average property tax rate in Passaic County, New Jersey?
+What is the 2026 property tax appeal deadline for Passaic County?

-When are property taxes due in Passaic County?
+When are property tax payments due in Passaic County municipalities?

-Property taxes in Passaic County are due quarterly on February 1, May 1, August 1, and November 1, with a standard 10-day grace period.
+Payments are due quarterly on February 1, May 1, August 1, and November 1.
+Most Passaic County towns offer a 10-day grace period.
+Payments received after the 10th of the month typically incur interest charges retroactive to the 1st.